rebelsky/sams-assorted-musings-reflections/long-term-projections-2020-02-xx.md

 [2] Given how I've heard fundraising worked at the College during that time, it seems that no one thought so.

+[3] Your Money May Vary, or something like that.